 Kick Off Party

-Thursday, September 4, 2017 is the Fall Kick-Off Party.
+Thursday, May 24 the Season Kick-Off Party.
 Details will be sent to all paid registrants once registration is closed.
 Mark your calendar!
 Please make sure to subscribe to FCSSC emails so you don't miss out on important league details!

 Look like a team, play like a team!
 Design & order your team jerseys from FCSSC's jersey partner, Jatt Sports, as soon as you register so they can be ready for your first game!